sfonteneau/AzureADConnect_Samba4/README.md

 "password writeback" not supported

-User and group management only (device in experimental)
+User and group management only (device optional)

 sourceanchor